Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 (b)

-and downgradient, or in a subset of wells specified by the Director, and
+and downgradient, or in a subset of wells specified by the director, and

 determine:

-(i) the concentration of all
+(i) the concentration of the

 constituents listed in Section

-ground water monitoring plan;
+monitoring plan;

-if there is a statistically significant increase over background of any
+statistically significant increase over background of any parameter or

-(iii) notify the Director in
+(iii) notify the director in writing within

-sample results.
+results.

-(c) The
+(c) The owner or

-approved by the Director and entered in the operating record.
-If a successful
+and entered in the operating record.
+If a successful demonstration is made and

-demonstration is made and documented, the owner or operator may continue
+documented, the owner or operator may continue monitoring as specified in

-monitoring as specified in Subsection R315-308-2(5)(b).
+Subsection R315-308-2(5)(b).

 (12) If, after 90 days, a successful

-demonstration as stipulated in Subsection R315-308-2(11)(c) is not made, the
+demonstration as stipulated in Subsection

-owner or operator must initiate the assessment monitoring program required as
+is not made, the owner or operator shall initiate the assessment monitoring

-in 40 CFR Part 258, 2001 ed., which is adopted and incorporated by
+Appendix II in 40 CFR Part 258, 2001 ed., which is incorporated by

 reference.

-(b) for any constituent
+(b) For any constituent

 detected from Appendix II, 40 CFR Part 258, in the downgradient wells a minimum